reflex-media/lesgo-docs/docs/basics/middlewares/auth.md

 ## Verify JWT

 This middleware will verify any JWT passed to the `Authorization` header of the http request.
-The decoded JWT can be accesed through `handler.event.decodedJwt`.
-If the JWT is verified, `handler.event.auth.sub` is set to the JWT's sub, else a `403` response will be thrown.
+If the JWT is verified, the decoded JWT can be accesed through `handler.event.decodedJwt`, else a `403` response will be thrown.

 **Configuration**